 A Few of My Past Talks to Review and Share

 Below are some of the posts that I continue to get positive feedback on.
-For those of you with a male in your life who just isn't paying enough attention to their mental or physical health, have them read the very popular men's health post below.
+For those of you with a male in your life who just isn't paying enough attention to their mental or physical health, have them read the very popular men's health post further down on my list of posts.
+I have also included a dedicated post on teen mental health and suicide which is becoming a real crisis.